 written by Phil Judd, from Second Thoughts, 1976

 ‘Sweet Dreams’ features Judd’s most memorable chorus for Split Enz.
 Rob Gillies’ sax playing is great, as is Judd’s propulsive acoustic guitar and Rayner’s piano.
-Split Enz enjoyed much more substantial hits afterwards, but they were never quite so vibrant than on the early records.
+Split Enz enjoyed bigger hits later in their career, but they were never as vibrant as on their early records.

 I fell for your etiquette